 Charles Leclerc is heading to his home race in Monaco, a race that he won last season from pole position.
 Things have, however, changed a lot since last year, as at that time the driver was in contention to win, and the form was with him.

-This time around, it does not appear to be the case, and the driver just does not have the right package underneath him.
-When questioned what he was expecting from his home race, the driver was not too optimistic, as he said,
+This time, it did not appear to be the case, as the driver did not have the right package underneath him.
+When questioned what he was expecting from his home race, he was not too optimistic, as he said:

 "A very difficult weekend.
 I think Monaco is exposing quite a few weaknesses of our car, so I don't know, but there are also many things that you cannot really expect.
 The amount of risk you take in qualifying, the car is set up in a very different way, so I hope we will be surprised.”